Toolkit blueprint on collaborative interventions

 Noticing: Guided tour (2h)

-After the initial introductions, participants leave on a guided tour.
+After the >introduction, participants leave on a >guided tour.
 Ideally, each group will be no larger than 15 people to make it manageable, i.e. everyone being able to hear the explanations and participate in the discussions.
-Participants are guided across the farm, where at different points they can hear and explore different aspects of farming practices, formal rules that it follows, the history of the place, the environment, pollinators, etc. The main guides here should be a farmer and an entomologist, but it can be very stimulating to include stories from others – e.g. seasonal workers, municipality representatives, food vendors, other scientists, farmers from neighbouring farms.
+Participants are guided across the farm, where at different points they can hear and explore different aspects of farming practices, formal rules that it follows, the history of the place, the environment, pollinators, etc. The main guides here should be a farmer and an entomologist, but it can be very stimulating to include stories from others – e.g., seasonal workers, municipality representatives, food vendors, other scientists, farmers from neighbouring farms.
 With every stop, invite participants to ask questions and discuss what they heard.

 Apart from discovering the farm and the different dimensions of the topic of food, the tour can also be the first time that participants get a chance to get close to pollinators.